RadeonOpenCompute/ROCm_Documentation/index.rst

 The AMD ROCm Programming-Language Run-Time
 ############################################

 The AMD ROCr System Runtime is language independent and makes heavy use of the Heterogeneous System Architecture (HSA) Runtime API.
-This approach provides a rich foundation to execute programming languages such as HCC C++ and HIP.
+This approach provides a rich foundation to execute programming languages, such as HIP.

 .. image:: ROCm_Stack.png